Conservatorium Maastricht Highlights 2017-2018

 Conservatorium Maastricht cherishes its classical and jazz talents.More information

-Our student ambassadors would like to welcome you to Conservatorium Maastricht.Contact the Student Ambassadors!
+Our student ambassadors would like to show you around at Conservatorium Maastricht.Contact the Student Ambassadors!

 Search by genre

 Meet our bass teacher: John Goldsby!